emystein/python-lyrics-merger/README.md

 Mix pairs of song lyrics to form new lyrics.

-Songs can be picked either by the user or randomnly by the application.
+Songs can be picked either by the user or randomly by the application.

 # Development